girishgodage/girishgodage.github.io/.history/_posts/awscloud/2020-01-25-cloud-deployment-models-vm-iaas-containers-serverless_20200316092543.md

 ---
-title: Multi-Cloud Management Platforms, Challenges and Best Practices
+title: How to Choose the Right Cloud Deployment Model for your Application?
 date: 2020-01-25 11:41:00 Z
-permalink: "/blog/multi-cloud-management"
+permalink: "/blog/cloud-deployment-models-vm-iaas-containers-serverless"
 categories:
 - AWSCloud
 tags: